-The deadline for proposal submissions is the 6th January 2023.
+The deadline for proposal submissions has been extended to the 13th January 2023.
 Please read the following submission guidelines carefully before submitting your proposal online here.

 For general enquiries, please contact Bex, TEAN Administrator, at email@example.com.
 If you would like to discuss the relevance of your project to the conference, please contact Professor Pete Boyd, conference chair, at firstname.lastname@example.org.